Pollenware/C2FO-SAP-Plugin/README.md

 ## 1. Copy the C2FO Plugin for SAP Transport Files

-The files and folders required to install C2FO Plugin for SAP on your SAP system are located in the `\C2FO_BaseCode_V2.0\Transports` distribution directory.
+The files and folders required to install C2FO Plugin for SAP on your SAP system are located in the `Transports` distribution directory.
 These files should be copied to a working directory on your SAP server.
 Please note the following when performing the copy:

 * For UNIX servers, you must log on as the root user ID to copy the files.
 The directory to which the files are copied must have read, write and execute permissions.
 * For Windows servers, you must log on as `<SID>ADM`.
 The directory to which you copy the files must be writeable.